Deputy Sheriff (Chase County Sheriff's Office)

-- The applicant must not have been convicted of a crime that would constitute a felony under the laws of this state, a misdemeanor crime of domestic violence or a misdemeanor offense that reflects on the honesty, trustworthiness, integrity or competence of the applicant.
+- The applicant must not have been convicted of a crime that would constitute a felony under the laws of this state, a misdemeanor crime of domestic violence, or a misdemeanor offense that reflects on the honesty, trustworthiness, integrity, or competence of the applicant.

 This job description has been examined for compliance with the Americans with Disabilities Act (ADA) and the Fair Labor Standards Act (FSLA).

-Disclaimer: The above information on this announcement has been designed to indicate the general nature and level of work performed by employees within this classification.
+Disclaimer: The above information in this announcement has been designed to indicate the general nature and level of work performed by employees within this classification.
 It is not intended to contain or be interpreted as a comprehensive inventory of all duties, responsibilities, and qualifications required of the employees assigned to this job.